Immigration to Canada: Federal Start-Up Visa program

+Canada revoked most of the poorly monitored business-class programs, like the VIP Business Immigration Program which allowed immigrants with sufficient business experience or management experience to receive the Permanent Residency to start businesses in a shorter period than other types of immigration in 2014 and replaced the program with start-up visa.
+Daniel Hiebert, a former professor at the University of British Columbia (UBC), discovered that many entrepreneurs who initiated businesses through the old start-up program ceased operations after two years.
+These individuals met the minimum criteria for obtaining permanent resident status and subsequently let go of their businesses without having their status revoked.
+Hiebert revealed that they entered business-class programs with the primary goal of retiring and enjoying a comfortable lifestyle.
+They purchased expensive homes in urban areas to benefit from low mortgage rates and reduced income taxes that Canada offers.
+An added advantage for many was their children were able to attend at top-tier Canadian Universities at domestic tuition rates.

+The government has increased the number of participants in the Start-Up Visa program annually since 2022.
+In that year, it provided 1,000 spots.
+In 2023, the program expanded to accommodate 3,500 individuals.
+The projected intake for 2024 is 5,000 participants, followed by an increase to 6,000 in 2025.

 Family class

 Both citizens and permanent residents may sponsor family members to immigrate to Canada as permanent residents, under the requirement that the sponsor is able to accept financial responsibility for the individual for a given period of time.

 In 2019, 91,311 individuals were admitted under the Family Reunification category, which is a 7.2% increase from 2018 and a record high.
 Also that year, 80% of parent and grandparent applications were processed within 19 months, an improvement from 72 months in 2017.

 Humanitarian and compassionate immigration

 Canada also grants permanent residency based on humanitarian and compassionate grounds on a case-by-case basis, or certain public policy considerations under exceptional circumstances.
 In 2019, there were 4,681 permanent residents admitted through these streams.